Dr Weisi Guo

 [Award News]: Finalist of Bell Labs Prize 2014 (Top 2%)

-[Award News]: Winner of IET Innovation Award 2015, in the [Communications] category on: Molecular Communication Systems for Harsh Environments
+[Award News]: Winner of IET Innovation Award 2015 - Communications Category on: Molecular Communication Systems for Harsh Environments

-May 24 [Award] University of Warwick's Excellence Award.
+May 24 [Award]: University of Warwick's Merit Pay Award.